 Content Mapping: How B2B Teams Align Content to the Buyer's Journey

 Content mapping and content strategy are related but distinct concepts.
-Content strategy is the higher-level planning of themes, channels, and goals.
-It answers questions like: What topics should we cover?
+Content strategy is the higher-level planning of themes, channels, and goals, it answers questions like: What topics should we cover?
 Which channels should we use?
 What are our overall content objectives?
+Content mapping is one execution layer within that broader strategy, translating strategic direction into tactical alignment.

-• Content mapping: Aligns specific assets to specific personas at specific journey stages
+Aligns specific assets to specific personas at specific journey stages

 Most content maps include these core elements: